Circulation of the Atmosphere

 On a uniform Earth, throughout most of the year, heavy precipitation would occur in the equatorial region, the midlatitudes would receive most of their precipitation from traveling cyclonic storms, and polar regions would be dominated by cold air that holds little moisture.
 The most notable anomaly of this zonal distribution of precipitation occurs in the subtropics, where many of the world's great deserts are located.
 In these regions, pronounced subsidence on the eastern side of subtropical high-pressure centers results in stable atmospheric conditions.
 Upwelling of cold water along the west coasts of the adjacent continents further adds to the stable and dry conditions.
 On the other hand, the east coast of the adjacent continent receives abundant precipitation year round due to the convergence and rising air associated with the western side of the oceanic high.

-FOR TEST --- CHAPTER 7 UNDERSTAND -- GOLBAL WIND FLOW- READ PAGES 183- 185 IN BOOK HOW DOES THE WIND FLOW AND WHAT ARE THE NAMES OF THE WIND FLOW - WHAT HAPPENS NEAR
+CHAPTER 7 UNDERSTAND -- GOLBAL WIND FLOW- READ PAGES 183- 185 IN BOOK HOW DOES THE WIND FLOW AND WHAT ARE THE NAMES OF THE WIND FLOW - WHAT HAPPENS NEAR